Body

 COMP0026: Image Processing

 The first half of this course introduces the digital image, describes the main characteristics of monochrome digital images, how they are represented and how they differ from graphics objects.
-It covers basic algorithms for image manipulation, characterisation, segmentation and feature extraction in direct space.
-The second half of the course proceeds to a more formal treatment of image filtering with some indication of the role and implications of Fourier space, and more advanced characterisation and feature detection techniques such as edge and corner detection, together with multiresolution methods, treatment of colour images and template matching techniques.
-The course allows students to explore a range of practical techniques, by developing their own simple processing functions either in a language such as Java and/or by using library facilities and tools such as MatLab or IDL.
+It covers basic algorithms for image manipulation, characterization, segmentation and feature extraction in direct space.
+The second half of the course proceeds to a more formal treatment of image filtering with some indication of the role and implications of Fourier space, and more advanced characterization and feature detection techniques such as edge and corner detection, together with multi-resolution methods, treatment of color images and template matching techniques.
+The course allows students to explore a range of practical techniques, by developing their own simple processing functions either in a language such as Java and/or by using library facilities and tools such as MatLab or IDL

 COMP 3XX: DEPT APPROVED TRANSFER CREDIT